AneeshaRama/LearningSolanaDevelopment/README.md

 # LearningSolanaDevelopment

 Welcome to the **LearningSolanaDevelopment** repository 🙂!
 This is where I document my journey into the world of Solana development.
-Whether you're a novice solana developer like me, I invite you to explore this repository, learn with me, and contribute to our collective understanding of Solana.
+If you're a novice solana developer like me, I invite you to explore this repository, learn with me, and contribute to our collective understanding of Solana.

 ### About Solana